Storkopolus/PyCitySchools/README.md

 # PyCitySchools

 Pandas-Challenge

 As a first task, you've been asked to analyze the district-wide standardized test results.
 You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
 Your responsibility is to aggregate the data to and showcase obvious trends in school performance.

 Your final report includes:

--District Summary
+-A District Summary
 A high level snapshot (in table form) of the district's key metrics, including:
 Total Schools
 Total Students